Newborn intensive care unit - staff; Neonatal intensive care unit - staff

 Although there are many different people involved in your baby's care while in the NICU, it is the neonatologist who determines and coordinates the daily plan of care.
 At times, the neonatologist might consult with other specialists to help with your baby's care.

 A neonatology fellow is a doctor who has completed a residency in general pediatrics and is now training in neonatology.

 A medical student is someone who has not yet completed medical school.
-The medical student might examine and manage a patient in the hospital, but needs to have all of his or her orders reviewed and approved by a doctor.
+The medical student might examine and manage a patient in the hospital, but needs to have all of their orders reviewed and approved by a doctor.

 NEONATAL INTENSIVE CARE UNIT (NICU) NURSE

 This type of nurse has received special training in caring for babies in the NICU.
 Nurses play a very important role in monitoring the baby and supporting and educating the family.
-Of all the caregivers in the NICU, nurses usually spend the most time at a baby's bedside caring for the baby, as well as the family.
+Of all the caregivers in the NICU, nurses often spend the most time at a baby's bedside, caring for the baby as well as the family.
 A nurse might also be a member of the NICU transport team or become an extracorporeal membrane oxygenation (ECMO) specialist after special training.

-A pharmacist is a professional with education and training in the preparation of medications used in the NICU.
-Pharmacists help prepare medications such as antibiotics, immunizations, or intravenous (IV) solutions, such as total parenteral nutrition (TPN).
+A pharmacist is a professional with education and training in the preparation of medicines used in the NICU.
+Pharmacists help prepare medicines such as antibiotics, immunizations, or intravenous (IV) solutions, such as total parenteral nutrition (TPN).